-In March 1919, as part of the Canadian Exposition, William “Bill” Boeing and pilot Eddie Hubbard flew 60 letters from Vancouver, B.C., to Seattle, Wash., in Boeing’s C-700.
-It was the first international airmail to reach the United States.
-Since then, Canada has become a customer, a supplier and a partner to The Boeing Company in both the defense and commercial sectors.
+Nearly 100 years ago, Boeing and Canada made history.
+In March 1919, as the feature of an exposition, William “Bill” Boeing and pilot Eddie Hubbard flew 60 letters from Vancouver, British Columbia, to Seattle, Washington, in Boeing’s C-700 seaplane.
+It was the first international airmail.
+In approving the flight, the Vancouver postmaster said, “When we mount upon the wings of eagles, no line of demarcation then shows between Canada and the United States.
+May the first airplane mail be the harbinger of thousands more to follow…” Since then, Canada has become a customer, a supplier and a partner to The Boeing Company in both the defence and commercial sectors.

 Boeing Sites in Canada

-- Aviall (five customer service centers across Canada).
+- Aviall (five customer service centres across Canada).

 - C-17 field service support in Trenton, Ontario.

-- Boeing Commercial Airplanes field service offices in Montreal; Toronto, Ontario; and Calgary, Alberta.
+- Boeing Commercial Airplanes field service offices in Montreal, Québec; Toronto, Ontario; and Calgary, Alberta.

 - Medium-to-heavy-lift helicopter (MHLH) field service support in Petawawa, Ontario.